Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ### Data Value Chain Tracker visualization

-- Visualization of value tracking for provider of chain data:
+- Visualization of value tracking for provider of chain data.
+This visualization maps how data flows across use cases and entities within the dataspace, highlighting its contribution to decision-making and revenue generation.
+Designed for transparency and accountability, it uses a hierarchical or triple-marble format where each node reveals detailed data usage.
+The goal is to provide an accessible overview of the data lifecycle and its value.
+An example is shown below.
   <img src="diagrams/dvct-viz-2.png" style="float: left;" width="350">

 ### Data Value Chain Tracker digital incentives distribution